 “Not something that kids can handle,” John added, “I think Bradley wants to volunteer.”

 “Daycare and nurseries have better behaved kids,” Bradley walked back to the computer, hand on the plug that connected it to the wall socket, “Tell me when I can interrupt the file transfer and wreck your camera storage, children.”

 “And that’s it!”
-Landon took Agnes by the shoulders and turned her around, “Go talk to Peter before this affair turns into a TV series from which neither you nor I can escape.”
+Landon took Agnes by the shoulders and turned her around, “Go talk to William before this affair turns into a TV series from which neither you nor I can escape.”